Journey to the Center of the Earth (1989 film)

 Journey to the Center of the Earth is an American 1989 fantasy film directed by Rusty Lemorande and starring Nicola Cowper and Paul Carafotes.
 It was a nominal sequel to the 1988 film Alien from L.A., both of which are very loosely based on the 1864 novel Journey to the Center of the Earth by Jules Verne.

 Plot summary

 Newly hired nanny Crystina arrives in Hawaii to discover that her charge is the dog of Nimrod, a rock star.
-Two brothers accidentally take the dog's basket to a local cave with their sister.
-The group of young people get lost in a cavern while exploring a volcano.
-The volcano explodes and while fleeing they discover the lost city of Atlantis, at the center of the Earth.
-Atlantis is inhabited, and view the arrival of the group along with a separate visitor from the surface, Wanda Saknussemm, as an invasion.
+Two brothers accidentally take the dog's basket to a local cave with their sister, and Crystina catches up to them in a taxi.
+The group gets lost in a cavern while exploring a volcano.
+The volcano erupts, and the cave begins to collapse.
+The sister escapes to get help while the others explore the cave system trying to find a way out.
+While exploring, Bryan, Bernard, and Crystina each discover the lost city of Atlantis, at the center of the Earth.

+Atlantis is inhabited, and view the arrival of the group, along with a separate visitor from the surface, Wanda Saknussemm, as an invasion by General Rykov.
 This leads the Atlanteans to prepare to invade the surface.

-The children, nanny and Saknussemm must stop the invasion and escape to the surface.
+Bryan & Bernard are found by an Atlantean scavenger named Shank.
+She offers her help in getting him back to the surface as long as he agrees to take her with him.
+Crystina wanders around a junkyard where she's discovered and captured by General Rykov.
+Elsewhere, Richard is saved from the caves by the National Guard.

+In a warehouse, Crystina is escorted through the facility by Lieutenant Tola who informs her of Rykov's invasion plans.
+Shank discovered Crystina was captured and informs Bryan of her whereabouts.

+Crystina's kindness, and stories of the surface, change the minds of the Atlanteans there.
+General Rykov confronts Tola and demands his execution.
+Bryan & Shank break into the warehouse to save Crystina.
+Bryan attacks the guards while Shank plays rock music to incapacitate everyone there.
+Rykov screams, and the screen turns white.

+A white house covered in snow is shown an undisclosed time later.
+Inside Bryan relaxes in a chair reading his comic books.
+A news bulletin comes onto the television announcing the new Lord-elect of Atlantis, Consul Tritan Crassis.
+Tritan announces Atlantis comes in peace wishing to explore trade and tourism between worlds.
+He further announces the surfaces new ambassador, Wanda Saknussemm, while Atlantis' ambassadors shall be newlyweds Tola and Crystina.
+The camera pans up from Bryan to show a laughing Shank eating popcorn.